-Click here to listen to the podcast (19 minutes, 43 seconds)
+Click here to listen to the podcast (22 minutes, 52 seconds)

-I’m pleased to present the 173rd edition of the VideoNuze podcast with my weekly partner Colin Dixon of nScreenMedia.
-This week we focus on the rising cost of content to pay-TV operators and the rising quality of content found online.
+I’m pleased to present the 525th edition of the VideoNuze podcast, with my weekly partner Colin Dixon of nScreenMedia.
+As always we wish our listeners all the best and hope everyone is staying well.

 Listen in to learn more!